Louis-François de Boufflers

-Louis François de Boufflers, Duke of Boufflers (10 January 1644 – 22 August 1711) was a French soldier.
-He was created count of Cagny (modern Crillon) and duke of Boufflers and named marshal of France.
+Louis François de Boufflers, Duke of Boufflers (10 January 1644 – 22 August 1711), known in his lifetime as Chevalier Boufflers, was a prominent French soldier during the reign of Louis XIV of France.
+He was famed for his excellent defensive leadership during the sieges of Namur and Lille, next to his conduct during the Battle of Malplaquet.
+He received many honours for his military service, including being created count of Cagny (modern Crillon) and duke of Boufflers and being named a marshal of France.

 Biography

+Military service

-Louis-François was born at Crillon in Oise on 10 January 1644.
-He entered the army and saw service in 1663 at the siege of Marsal, becoming colonel of dragoons in 1669.
+Louis-François was born at Crillon in Oise on 10 January 1644, the son of a nobleman, François de Boufflers, and Louise Le Vergeur.
+He entered the French Royal Army and saw service in 1663 at the Siege of Marsal, becoming colonel of dragoons in 1669.
 In the conquest of Lorraine (1670), he served under the Marshal de Créqui.
-In the Dutch Republic, he served under Henri de la Tour d'Auvergne, Vicomte de Turenne, frequently distinguishing himself by his skill and bravery; and when Turenne was killed by a cannon shot in 1675, he commanded the rear-guard during the retreat of the French army.
+In the Dutch Republic, he served under Henri de la Tour d'Auvergne, Vicomte de Turenne, frequently distinguishing himself by his skill and bravery.
+When Turenne was killed by a cannon shot in 1675, he commanded the rear-guard during the retreat of the French army.
 He was already a brigadier, and in 1677 he became maréchal de camp.